sgost/contentconcepts-data/services/academic_editing/manuscript_editing/index.md

 connectTools:
   - title: Two-editor process
-    description: Our manuscript editing service employs a two-editor system to ensure that your document is reviewed thoroughly from different perspectives, resulting in a polished final product.
+    description: Our manuscript editing service employs a two-editor system to ensure that your document is reviewed thoroughly.
     image: confidential.svg
   - title: Editing Certificate
     description: We provide a free editing certificate with each order, guaranteeing